NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 Time-sharing of expensive hardware, not the cheap sockets

-The Parameter Codes Embedded in Smart Cables
+The Parameter Codes Embedded in the Smart Cables are not active electronics

 What do the manufacturer mean by this statement?